Business School Advisory Board

 Professor Zahir Irani

-Zahir is currently seconded to the Cabinet Office.
+Zahir is Dean of the College of Business, Arts and Social Sciences.
 He used to be Professor of Operations and Information Management in the Brunel Business School, which he joined in August 2006 as the Head of School.
 Prior to his current role, he was the Head of the Department of Information Systems and Computing (now, Department of Computer Science).
 He completed a BEng (Hons) at Salford University before then accepting a research position where he completed a MPhil.
 He has a PhD from Brunel University in the area of investment evaluation before undertaking his leadership development at the Harvard Business School.

 Zahir’s research interests are multidisciplinary in nature, and developed from early work on the area of evaluating investments in Manufacturing Information Systems through to more recent works in Transformational Government.
 He has received significant levels of funding from across the world as Principal Investigator, including from the UK Research Councils (EPSRC, ESRC), European Commission, Qatar Foundation, Australian Research Council and QinetiQ.
 He also publishes in leading scholarly journals.
 Zahir manages to find time to write press and thought leadership pieces on higher education and graduate employability that have appeared in The Guardian, The Independent, The Wall Street Journal, Financial Times (FT), Thomson Reuters, University Business, Research Foresight and Times Higher Education (THE).